 you wish to share all your medical information with your egiver?

 Yes

 No

 Other

-pap ou answer "Yes" to this question, you will need to sign perwork at the treatment center to give the healthcare team mission to communicate with your caregiver.
+pap ou answer "Yes" to this question, you will need to sign berwork at the treatment center to give the healthcare team mission to communicate with your caregiver.

-o will be the main contact person for the healthcare team, I or your caregiver?
+o will be the main contact person for the healthcare team, u or your caregiver?

 Wh o will schedule appointments?

 Wh at do you need or want help with?
 Check all that apply.

 Going to appointments

 Booking appointments

 Talking to members of the healthcare team

 Remembering to take medication

 Grocery shopping

 Cooking

 Household chores

 Pet care

 Childcare

 Managing health insurance

 Managing finances

 Hygiene and personal care (bathing, dressing, etc.)

 Updating friends and loved ones

 Other

 Other

 Are there tasks you don't either need or want help with?

-you frie e you okay with your caregiver sharing updates about or treatment or well-being with other family members and nds?
+you frie you okay with your caregiver sharing updates about ir treatment or well-being with other family members and nds?
 And, if so, in what format-phone, email, caregiver or webpage, social media?

-Many people share their lives on social media, but even if you have a private profile, social media may not be as private as you think.
+р Many people share their lives on social media, but even if you have a private profile, social media may not be as private as you think.
 It is important to consider all the implications of sharing a cancer diagnosis on social media.

 Take time to think them over.
 Would it upset you if a potential employer, a date or a casual acquaintance learned about the diagnosis from an internet search?

-Do you have an advance directive?
-Where can your caregiver find copies of these documents?
+caregiver find copies of these documents?
 Do any of them need to be updated?
-See Advance Care Planning and Estate Planning on page 75.
+See Advance Care Planning and Estate Planning on page 86.